 "Chris is an online creative force, thought-provoking and entertaining at the same time.
 His unique viewpoint and perspective enhances all that he comes into contact with."

-Over the years, he has collaborated with numerous creative agencies, including BOND, Davis Elen, Digital Pulp, Heavenspot, iFactory, Liquid Agency, Ludomade, Scarlet Heifer, and Sideways.
+Christopher has worked with numerous branding, creative, and digital agencies, including BOND, Davis Elen, Digital Pulp, Heavenspot, iFactory, Liquid Agency, Ludomade, Scarlet Heifer, and Sideways.

 Creation of various social media activations for Jeremy Saulnier's 2016 film Green Room, starring Patrick Stewart.